jeandesravines/swagger-express-validator/sample/README.md

 # Swagger Express Validator Sample

 ## !!
-It's juste a sample.
+It's just a sample.
 Do not use it in production !!